Table of Contents

 How to write an artist CV

 You have a great portfolio that shows off your artistic skills.
-But to get the artist role you want, you’ll need to make a CV that outlines your experience and achievements.
+But to get the artist role you want, you’ll need to write a CV that outlines your experience and achievements.

-Here are 3 tips on writing an artist CV that lands you creative work:
+Here are two tips on writing an artist CV that lands you creative work:

 Putting art-related qualifications like the following on your CV shows employers you’re committed to your craft:

-If you have them, write a CV that highlights these top hard skills and soft skills we sourced from real artist job adverts:
+If you have them, highlight these top hard skills and soft skills we sourced from real artist job adverts:

 • Artistic mediums (oil, acrylic, sculpture)